ReiTony/AskAILibrarian/DOCUMENTATION.md

 - For production: containerize the app (Docker) and mount volumes for Chroma sqlite files so indices persist.
 - Scale LLM calls and Chroma reads with a horizontally scalable architecture: move Chroma to a service-backed store if needed, or shard indices by dataset.
 - Rasa should run in its own container/host, with secure communication between Rasa and this app.

 ---

-## Next steps and recommendations for handover

-- Add unit tests for main routes and add CI (GitHub Actions) to run tests and linting.
-- Create a small script for automated Chroma index backup (cron or scheduled job).
-- Extract LLM and Chroma configuration into a single config file or environment schema for easier deployments.
-- Document the exact environment variables used by `utils/llm_client.py` and other modules into a `.env.example` for operators.

----